• Home

 • The Acropolis can be reached from Monastiraki Square.
 Follow the footpath to the left of the train station, past Hadrian’s Library and head up the stairs.
 You will reach the main ticket booth in about 5 minutes’ time.

 • Purchase a special ticket (€30 for adults, €15 for children) that will grant you access to multiple sites including a few of the ones I have listed below.
 You’ll get more bang for your buck as 1) the special ticket is valid for 5 days, and 2) the cheaper ticket will only grant you access to the Acropolis and its slopes.
 If the queue is unbearable, you can purchase the unified ticket at one of the other sites.
-The special ticket will get you into these sites: Acropolis of Athens, Ancient Agora, Archaeological Museum of Kerameikos, Archaeological Site of Lykeion, Hadrian’s Library, Kerameikos, Museum of the Ancient Agora, north/south slopes of the Acropolis, Olympieio (Temple of Zeus) and the Roman Agora.
+The special ticket will get you into these sites: Acropolis & Slopes, Ancient Agora, Handrian’s Library, Kerameikos, Aristotle’s School [Lyceum], Olympieion and the Roman Agora.

 • Give yourself a minimum of 2-3 hours to wander around the entire Acropolis complex.

-• The Acropolis is open from 8 am to 5 pm (last admission at 4:30 pm), closed certain days of the year.
+• The Acropolis is open from 8 AM to 6-8 PM depending on the time of the year.
+Check opening times here.
 Because it is a popular tourist attraction in Athens, the best time to visit the Acropolis is first thing in the morning or late in the afternoon to avoid the crowds.

 View of Athens from Areopagus Rock in Athens Greece